gugarosa/botty/README.md

 ## Installation

 We believe that everything has to be easy.
-Not tricky or daunting, Smart Bot will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.
+Not tricky or daunting, Botty will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.

 ### Development